 For example, a study by MIT indicated that Wednesdays and Thursdays yielded increased email open rates and phone contact rates by up to 49%.

-For lead follow-up to be effective, it is crucial to personalize campaigns for individual accounts and avoid derivative “cookie-cutter” messaging or blanket pitches.
+For lead follow up to be effective, it is crucial to personalise campaigns for individual accounts and avoid derivative “cookie-cutter” messaging or blanket pitches.

-Leads are looking to be engaged with smart, personalized campaigns that are centered around their best interests and prioritize their concerns.
+Leads are looking to be engaged with smart, personalised campaigns that are centred around their best interests and prioritise their concerns.
 Reaching out with generic, cut-and-paste content will likely push leads away rather than attract them.

 To drive the success of campaigns, establish healthy expectations early on about what your business can do for prospects and the results they are looking for.

-Utilizing omnichannel marketing for your communication allows for information to flow between each channel and leads, improving the quality of lead follow-up you are able to deliver.
+Utilising omnichannel marketing for your communication allows for information to flow between each channel and leads, improving the quality of lead follow up you are able to deliver.
 Creating shareable content also boosts lead follow up and generation as leads distribute your relevant and high-quality content to your target audience.